Huawei reportedly target of U.S. criminal probe for trade secrets theft

-The investigation is tied to civil suits filed against the Chinese telecom giant, including a 2017 case in which Huawei was found liable for stealing technology from Bellevue-based T-Mobile, a person close to the matter said.
+The investigation is tied to civil suits filed against the Chinese telecom giant, including a 2017 case in which Huawei was found liable for stealing technology from Bellevue-based T-Mobile, people close to the matter said.

-Federal authorities in Seattle are investigating Huawei Technologies for allegedly stealing trade secrets from U.S. companies such as T-Mobile US, according to a person familiar with the matter.
+In a move that signals an increasingly aggressive stance by the U.S. against Huawei Technologies, federal authorities in Seattle are investigating the Chinese technology giant for allegedly stealing trade secrets from U.S. partner companies like T-Mobile US, according to people familiar with the matter.

-The investigation is tied to civil suits filed against the Chinese telecommunications giant, including a case in which a federal jury in Seattle in 2017 found Huawei liable for the theft of robotic technology from Bellevue-based T-Mobile, said the person, who asked not to be named because the matter isn’t public.
+The probe is tied to civil suits filed against Huawei, the second-largest maker of smartphones worldwide, including a case in which a federal jury in Seattle in 2017 found Huawei liable for the theft of robotic technology from Bellevue-baed T-Mobile, said the people, who asked not to be named because the information isn’t public.

-The investigation is at an advanced stage, and an indictment could come soon, according to the person familiar with the matter.
+The investigation is at an advanced stage and an indictment could come soon, one of the people said.
+It was reported earlier Wednesday by the Wall Street Journal.

-The probe was first reported in The Wall Street Journal on Wednesday.
+Emily Langlie, a spokeswoman for the U.S. Attorney’s office in Seattle, declined to comment, as did a spokeswoman for T-Mobile and a spokesman for Huawei.

 Most Read Business Stories